 Did you know that:

-- Contracting officers deny 38% of claims because they do not meet the statutory requirements.
+- Contracting officers deny 38% of claims because they do not meet the Tucker Act and Contract Disputes Act requirements.

-- Government contracting officers may not always tell you that your claim does not meet the Contract Disputes Act requirements?
+- Government contracting officers may not always tell you that your claim does not meet the Contract Disputes Act of 1978 requirements?

 - Agencies can literally wait until appeal to ASBCA, CBCA or Court of Federal Claims and then assert a defense that your claim does not meet CDA requirements?

 - Contracting officer’s continuing to ask for additional information or trying to offer low settlement does NOT by itself allow you to file an appeal?

 - There could be available remedies for breach of contract?

 We practice before the various appeal courts: When it comes to CDA claims on a federal government contract, at Watson & Associates, LLC, our team of government contract attorneys ensures that businesses can reduce liabilities and exposure for nonpayment of legitimate federal contract claims.
 The law firm offers over 30 years of combined experience to protect your federal projects and reputation while safeguarding your bottom line.

 Our government claims litigation team includes several seasoned professionals who frequently practice within the various courts and understand how to craft sound legal arguments.
 We have earned a reputation for gaining favorable results for small businesses and large DOD contractors through vigorous legal advocacy.sentation.

 Federal Government Contract Claims Lawyers, ADR and Appeal Services